Rahilk25/Cyclistic-Case-Study/README.md

 Classic bikes are popular among all users.
 Classic bikes are popular among all users, followed by electric bikes.
 The high availability of these two bike types contributes significantly to their preference.
 Ensuring a consistent supply of classic and electric bikes can enhance user satisfaction and encourage more rides, particularly among casual users.
 ### Encourage Electric Bike Use:
-Offer incentives to casual riders.
+Offer discounts to casual riders.
 ### Docked Bikes:
 Investigate low engagement and improve service offerings.